bananabrann/traders-of-the-north/README.md

 ### Draw
 On draw, a resource is unloaded off the longboat and into the pot.
 The resource drawn is random, but is weighted towards some pieces.

 The maximum number of items allowed in the pot is **eight**.
-If a player draws the eigth piece, the other player cannot draw and is a **forced bet**.
+If a player draws the eigth piece, the other player cannot draw and must bet.
+This is called a **forced bet**.

 ### Bet
-On bet, the turn is passed to the other player.
+On bet, the turn is passed to the other player, even if the bet is forced.
 The other player can either *place a rune*, or *pass*.

-#### Non-Better Places a Rune
-If the other player places a rune, the original betting player can opt to pass, in which case the other player wins the pot and expends the rune placed.
+**Non-Better Places a Rune**: If the other player places a rune, the original betting player can opt to pass, in which case the other player wins the pot and expends the rune placed.
+The original better can also place a rune.
+Whoever's rune is higher will take the pot.

-#### Non-Better Passes
-If the other player passes, **the original betting player must place a rune and take the pot**.
+**Non-Better Passes**: If the other player passes, *the original betting player must place a rune and take the pot*.

-### Last Player Standing
+## Last Player Standing
 When one player expends all his or her runes, the other player will "play the pot".
 This player will continue drawing pieces until a desired pot is achieved, and player uses a rune to take the pot.
 The usual eight pot limit still applies to this instance.

 > In future games, an additional piece will added to the possibilities of the draw that will spice up this stage of the game.